johnwcowan/r7rs-work/Dictionaries.md

 `dict-search!`, `dict-map!`, `dict-filter!`, and `dict-for-each` are required.
 The others are optional, but if provided can be more efficient than the versions automatically provided by the implementation of this SRFI.
-However, the automatically provided procedures are designed to be more efficient than using the exposed procedures of the SRFI directly, because they do not require dynamic dispatch on the type of the dictionary.

 ## Lists as dictionaries